mtlee144/linked-blog-starter-md/publish/Pantheon of Adestria/Betrayer gods/A'Llonnah, goddess of Winter.md

 -   Cover all the lands with ice, let in the winds and the cold

 -   Quench fire wherever it is found

+## Nomenclature
+Wintress - the name for female followers of A'Llonnah Llonnites - a generic term for worshippers of the Lady Frost